JinCodingKim/Pandamonium-Nutrition/README.md

 ## Issues

-The website is fully functional as of 02/09/2018.
+The website has bug updating values within the cart as of 02/2/2018.

 In-process of adding extra functions: